ShubhamKumar0786/Global_Superstore_Dashboard/README.md

 - **In comparison of 2011, the sale and profit near by doubled in 2014.**
 - **A common product(Lexmark MX611dhe Monochrome Laser Printer) that was previously at a loss(2011) is now at a loss(2014).
   Apart from this,  more products are in loss in 2014. which is the same as the 2013 product.**
-- **Sales technology is becoming more in comaprison of office supplies and furniture stores.**
+- **Sales technology is becoming more in comparison of office supplies and furniture stores.**
 - **There are some products which were on top in last year's sale and are still there now.**